JoeNyland/joenyland.github.io/_posts/2016-10-16-debug-a-php-app-in-a-docker-container-using-xdebug.md

 Docker more, allowing me to learn more as I went along.

-In next to no time, I'd containerised most of the apps that I work on and I'd even built several multi-container environments with Docker Compose (see [here][docker-compose-example-1] and [here][docker-compose-example-2]), which is a really cool tool!
+In next to no time, I'd containerised most of the apps that I work on and I'd even built several multi-container environments with Docker Compose, which is a really cool tool!
 Unfortunately, I faced a small but annoying complication with Docker when I wanted to containerise a PHP app.

 I'm a big fan of the [JetBrains IDEs][jetbrains-ides], so my IDE of choice when working with PHP apps is [PhpStorm][phpstorm-site].
 One of the features of PhpStorm is the integrated debugger, allowing you to debug your apps